tfxl/workbook_T2A1--B/TimothyLong_T2A1-B.md

 &nbsp;

 Once one sub-array is exhausted, the remaining values of the other sub-array can be instantly appended to the merged array.
-An efficiently written piece of code can be utilised from Vladislav Trotsenko (12), although the comments have been added by this author.
+An efficiently written piece of code can be utilised from Vladislav Trotsenko (12), although the comments have been added by this author, as have some small additions as noted.
 It is important to note that the "merge_sort" method is recursively called.
 &nbsp;